Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
+= 3.3.4 =
+* PLEASE UPDATE to version 3.3.3 as it incorporates crucial fixes for malware vulnerabilities.
+Ad Blocking Detector has been subjected to malware attacks this past week.
 = 3.3.3 =
 * PLEASE UPDATE to version 3.3.3 as it incorporates crucial fixes for malware vulnerabilities.
 Ad Blocking Detector has been subjected to malware attacks this past week.
 = 3.3.0 =